Dr Simon Hayes

 Having completed my PhD, I moved to the University of Sheffield, initially as a post-doctoral researcher in the Department of Materials Science and Engineering, studying adhesion in composites, and then as a lecturer in aerospace materials, where I continued to work on self-sensing systems and also developed and patented self-healing technologies.
 I went on to develop systems for the direct electric cure of composites, reducing the power requirement for the manufacture of composite parts by a factor of 10.

-Throughout my career, I have been associated with the Aerospace Engineering course, which is a multidisciplinary course delivered by 5 partner departments.
+Throughout my career, I have been associated with the Aerospace Engineering course, which is a multidisciplinary course delivered by 3 partner schools.
 I have also been a passionate advocate of practical learning via projects and design studies.
-Due to this interest, in 2014, I moved to the Department of Multidisciplinary Engineering Education as a specialist in Aerospace Engineering, leading the flight simulation and propulsion facility, as well as teaching materials and mechanics and leading the group design project in which students design and manufacture their own aircraft.
-I also continue to teach design and manufacture of composites for the Department of Materials Science and Engineering.
+Due to this interest, in 2014, I moved to the Department of Multidisciplinary Engineering Education as a specialist in Aerospace Engineering, leading the flight simulation and propulsion facility, and working in the project space to enhance workshop skills.
+In that time I have taught materials and mechanics and led a number of group design projects in which students design and manufacture their own aircraft, acros years 1, 2, 3 and MSc.
+I also continue to teach aerospace materials selection and processing and also design and manufacture of composites for the school of Mechanical, Aerospace and Civil Engineering and for the school of Chemical, Materials and Biological Engineering.

-I have held various administrative positions in the Aerospace Engineering degree programme, most recently being appointed as Director, overseeing the future development of the programme.
-One of my aims is to make design, manufacture and test elements fundamental to the programme.
+I have held various administrative positions in the Aerospace Engineering degree programme, most recently being appointed as MSc programme lead, overseeing the future development of the programme and admissions.

 Qualifications